Winter clothing donations at 'crisis level' for people leaving custody | CBC News

 She said there is a particular need for men's ski jackets and men's winter boots.

-Anyone wanting to donate can drop items off at the Ottawa Courthouse and some local defence lawyers are also accepting donations at their offices.
+Anyone wanting to donate can drop items off at the Ottawa Courthouse.
+Some local defence lawyers are also accepting donations at their offices.

-Michael Spratt, an Ottawa-based defence lawyer who is accepting donations on Kelly's behalf at his office, called her efforts a "lifesaver" because the criminal justice system disproportionately deals with people who live in poverty and have mental health or addictions issues.
+Michael Spratt, an Ottawa-based defence lawyer who is accepting donations on Kelly's behalf at his office, called her efforts a "lifesaver" because the criminal justice system disproportionately deals with people who live in poverty and have mental health or addiction problems.

-"You can walk out of jail, or out of court, having been vindicated, found not guilty of doing anything wrong, and having had your liberty taken away at the hands of the state, and literally be released into the depths of an Ottawa winter without a coat on your back," he said.
+"You can walk out of jail or out of court, having been … found not guilty of doing anything wrong and having had your liberty taken away at the hands of the state, and literally be released into the depths of an Ottawa winter without a coat on your back," he said.

 He said Kelly's work is "essential" because it pools community resources to make sure people being released from jail don't freeze.